vitaminac/minios/ReadMe.md

 # Mini Operating System From Zero

+## WSL Dev Environment Setup

+    sudo apt install qemu qemu-system-x86 gcc gdb nasm

+## Debug

-Install **QEMU** and run **make debug** and then you can use any gdb command for example "break main", "continue", "list", "quit", etc. You can access the remote desktop with VNC viewer connecting to "localhost:5900".
+Run **make debug** and then you can use any gdb command for example "break main", "continue", "list", "quit", etc. You can access the remote desktop with VNC viewer connecting to "localhost:5900".

 ## Tutorial